3 important local real estate laws in Bali

 1. Zoning laws in Bali

 Bali’s land zoning laws are one of the most important local real estate laws in Bali.
-It’s crucial to understand the zoning of a property before starting construction projects in Bali.
+It’s important to understand the zoning of a property before starting construction projects in Bali.
 The island has designated residential zones where building constructions are allowed exclusively for dwelling purposes.
 In contrast, green zones are reserved for agricultural use and do not permit the construction of structures such as villas.

 2. Building Approval (PBG)